Court Locations and Parking Information:

 return to topReturning from the Courts:

-and inform staff that you have been released by the court.
-At this point,
+In this situation, returning jurors should check in at the front desk and inform staff that you have been released by the court.

 Jurors appearing for service and released the first day, not selected